dbsteward/dbsteward-go/README.md

 Everything is just a diff; build is just diff of empty -> new

 1. Build an in-memory definition of old & new
      - Do includes and compositing here
      - Read XML (or SQL, HCL, ...?)
      - Read DB structure
-2. Transform those defs based on source
+1. Transform those defs based on source
      - Add inferred schema objects like read-only grants, foreign key indexes, etc
      - Convert/normalize data types
      - Expand macros, tabrows, etc
-3. Validate those defs
+2. Validate those defs
-4. Diff old and new, generating a set of changes, NOT SQL. (but close to sql)
+3. Diff old and new, generating a set of changes, NOT SQL. (but close to sql)
-5. Transform the changes based on target
+4. Transform the changes based on target
      - Generate polyfills (e.g. mysql sequences)
      - Translate to dialect-specific types
-6. Validate changes
+5. Validate changes
-7. Serialize changes to DML/DDL
+6. Serialize changes to DML/DDL
-8. Output to desired location
+7. Output to desired location
      - live db
      - 4-stage migration
      - 1-stage migration

+### Specific Features

+Keeping a running list of user-facing new features, QoL improvements, etc, I'd like to implement.
+The sections below detail how we might be able to accomplish some of these things, this is just a high level list, plainly stated.

+As noted at the top, any API changes (that is, a change to the DTD, interpretation of the DTD, or CLI invocations) will be in at least v4. (v2 should be a nearly straight port and v3 should be no-op refactors, both of which should consititute no more than a patch version)

+- Optionally issuing CREATE DATABASE on fresh builds
+  - Will need to name databases: `<database name="widgets">`
+- Multiple database management
+  - move non-`<database>` elements under `<database name="name">`
+- Role management
+  - Create/drop/alter users/roles, groups
+  - Pluggable secret stores for automated credential management?
+  - Pluggable strategies for different auth schemes - e.g. AWS IAM auth?
+- Extension management:
+  - `<extension name="some_ext" version="1.2.3" cascade="true" withSchema="_some_ext_data"/>`
+- Compact foreign key references:
+  - `<column name="foo_id" references="foo.id">` instead of `<column name="foo_id" foreignTable="foo" foreignColumn="id">`
+  - `<foreignKey columns="a,b" references="otherschema.widget(c, d)"/>` instead of `<foreignKey columns="a,b" foreignSchema="otherschema" foreignTable="widget" foreignColumns="c,d"/>`
+- Better dialect support
+  - Pluggable dialects
+  - More recent versions.
+Postgres 8 and MySQL 5 were released SIXTEEN years ago, MSSQL 10 was thirteen years ago!
+  - Specific versions as first-class citizens, take advantage of new features when possible
+- More schema definition formats
+  - Pluggable definitions
+  - SQL, HCL, Frameworks (e.g. SQLAlchemy)
+  - Live database diffing
+- Better strategy for point-in-time changes, like renames and custom transforms

 ### Strategy Architecture